shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 ## Truffle

-Truffle is a development environment for Ethereum that we will use to compile and deploy our smart contract.
+[Truffle](https://www.trufflesuite.com/truffle) is a development environment for Ethereum that we will use to compile and deploy our smart contract.

 `npm i -g truffle`

+## Ganache

+[Ganache](https://www.trufflesuite.com/ganache) is a personal Ethereum blockchain you can deploy on your computer for development purposes.

+This is mostly optional, but it is recommended to install it so we can use it later to run our tests.

 ## MetaMask